BowenKwan/RPN/readme.md

 ### Segmented Configuration
 Set parameter R on top.sv to generate a partial design.
 R indicates the number of rows to apply permutation on.

+## Testing

+synth.tcl and impl.tcl are 2 tcl provided for users to quickly generate test cases to analyze the resource usage of a particular parameter set up of RPN.